Can Non-Disclosure Agreements Ever be Ethical?

 In some cases, it can be difficult to say whether the complaints involved meet the requirements for whistleblowing protection or are simply a grievance.
 In these cases, people may be worried about facing action if the other party does not feel that the matter falls within whistleblowing protection.

 Whistleblowing must concern information that is in the public interest.
-As it is up to tribunals to decide what is or is not in the public interest, individuals can face uncertainty right up until the time of the tribunal as to as to whether they will be protected or not.
+As it is up to tribunals to decide what is or is not in the public interest, individuals can face uncertainty right up until the time of the tribunal as to as to whether they will be protected.
 It would be difficult for employees to know whether their claim is whistleblowing without seeking expert advice.

 The benefits of non-disclosure agreements